 Griffith Park is named after the famous mining tycoon, Colonel Griffith J. Griffith, who donated the land himself to the city of Los Angeles.
 He gave the park to the city as a gift to be used as “a place of rest and relaxation for the masses.”
 Today, Angelenos and visitors alike flock to Griffith Park for just that and more.
 This park is the largest municipal park in Los Angeles protecting 4,511 acres of mountains and canyons of the Santa Monica Mountains.

 Nearby, park guests can check out the landmark Art Deco-era Griffith Observatory to learn more about the cosmos.
-Entrance is free, and the views are worth the climb to the top of the hill where the observatory is perched.
+The entrance is free, and the views are worth the climb to the top of the hill where the observatory is perched.

-Griffith Park is also home to the Greek Theatre Autry National Center, the Travel Town train museum, the Los Angeles Equestrian Center and many numerous smaller attractions — such as the carousel, pony rides and train rides.
-There are even golf courses, tennis courts, soccer fields, and a public pool.
+Griffith Park is also home to the Greek Theatre, Autry National Center, the Travel Town train museum, the Los Angeles Equestrian Center and many numerous smaller attractions — such as the carousel, pony rides and train rides.
+There are even golf courses, tennis courts, soccer fields and a public pool.
+The two 18-hole public golf courses are named after presidents Wilson and Harding.

 Los Angeles, CA 90027